 Want to see an example?
 Check out Chris Richardson's example applications.
 See code

-EVENTS table and publishes the events to a message broker.
+A separate Message Relay process publishes the events inserted into database to a message broker.

 This pattern has the following benefits: